 Fragments and panels

 The Victoria and Albert Museum in London houses a fine example of Flemish or English or nué work, dating to about 1500.
 It consists of two fragments of what probably was an altar frontal.
 They measure 33 x 17.5 cm and 50 x 72 cm respectively.
 The larger fragment shows the Visitation (Luke 1:39-56), which was the meeting between Mary and her cousin, Elizabeth.
-The second, smaller fragment shows part of the (preceding) Annunciation, when Mary was informed by the angel Gabriel that she is with child.
+The second, smaller fragment shows part of the (preceding) Annunciation, when Mary was informed by the angel Gabriel that she was with child.

 ULITA in Leeds (UK) houses a Chinese, late eighteenth century apron panel.
 It measures 54 x 57.5 cm and is made of silk.
 The main Daoist design is that of the boy Liu Haichan playing with the toad.
 The ground fabric is a red silk satin, now faded to a gold colour.
 The embroidery is carried out with chain, satin, and seed stitches.